 You won’t be just preforming technical tasks.
 As part of being a RSE, you need to help others to be self-sufficient as well.
 This requires teaching and mentoring skills.

 This is a selection of advanced skills which are useful (remember, this is what you might learn, not what you already know):

-Advanced experience of debugging/profiling/developing Linux tools, incl Git, Intel and GNU compiler suits and corresponding tools.
+Advanced experience of debugging/profiling/developing Linux tools, including Git, Intel and GNU compiler suits and corresponding tools.